Maine Nordiques (NAHL): History

-On February 28, 2019, the North American Hockey League (NAHL) announced that they had approved the membership application submitted by ISS Kings Youth Hockey Club, LLC for a team in Lewiston, Maine, owned by Dr. Darryl Antonacci and that the team would start play in the 2019–20 season as a member of the East Division.
-The team shares the Androscoggin Bank Colisée and a development program with the Tier III Lewiston/Auburn Nordiques that has a team in the North American 3 Hockey League (NA3HL).
+On February 28, 2019, the North American Hockey League (NAHL) announced that they had approved the membership application submitted by ISS Kings Youth Hockey Club, LLC for a team in Lewiston, Maine, owned by Darryl Antonacci and that the team would start play in the 2019–20 season as a member of the East Division.
+The team shared the Androscoggin Bank Colisée and a development program with the Tier III Lewiston/Auburn Nordiques that has a team in the North American 3 Hockey League (NA3HL).
 The organization is named after the former professional team, the Maine Nordiques.
-Dr. Antonacci promoted his head coach from the ISS Kings youth team, Nolan Howe, son of Hall of Fame player Mark Howe, as the NAHL team's first head coach.
+Antonacci promoted his head coach from the ISS Kings youth team, Nolan Howe, son of Hall of Fame player Mark Howe, as the NAHL team's first head coach.

 In March 2020, team owner Antonacci agreed to purchase the Androscoggin Bank Colisée and the Tier III Nordiques from the arena owner Jim Cain.
 As part of the turnover, Antonacci folded the Tier III junior team and replaced it with Tier 1 youth teams.
 Both leagues cancelled their 2019–20 seasons due to the COVID-19 pandemic.

 Nolan Howe was fired and replaced by associate head coach Matt Pinchevsky 16 games into the 2021–22 season.

+On May 5, 2023, the NAHL announced that team owner Darryl Antonacci had sold the Nordiques to Shift Sports and Entertainment, LLC.
+The agreement included a five-year lease renewal at the Colisée.

+In March 2025, the Nordiques honored the Lewiston Maineiacs, the prior tenants of the Colisée who played in the Quebec Maritimes Junior Hockey League from 2003 to 2011.
+The Nordiques wore Maineiacs jerseys and brought back former Maineiacs players over a three-game span.

+In June 2025, the Nordiques agreed to terminate the remaining time on their five-year lease extension in order to facilitate a sale of the Colisée.
+The Colisée was subsequently sold to Mill Town Sports and Entertainment in a deal finalized in July 2025.
+Shortly thereafter, Mill Town Sports and Entertainment announced that they could not come to a lease extension with the Nordiques, citing unpaid bills from Shift Sports and Entertainment.
+The Nordiques will instead play the 2025–26 season at the Norway Savings Bank Arena in neighboring Auburn, Maine.
+Mill Town Sports and Entertainment subsequently moved their Tewksbury, Massachusetts-based United States Premier Hockey League team into the Colisée, rebranding them to the Lewiston MAINEiacs.